ST10029788/UniTalk/README.md

 Video Demonstrations: https://drive.google.com/drive/folders/1slJdthD7YTVH6XwCwGNl7oal0xD5uwKH?usp=sharing
 # UniTalk: Your VC Studies Companion
 This Android Application, created as part of the OPSC7312 module, is designed to enhance your college experience by integrating essential academic and social features into a single platform.
 Whether you’re studying for exams, connecting with peers, or keeping up with campus news, UniTalk has got you covered.
+# UniTalk: Your VC Studies Companion

+UniTalk is an Android application created as part of the OPSC7312 module.
+It is designed to enhance the college experience by integrating essential academic and social features into a single platform.
+Whether you’re studying for exams, connecting with peers, or keeping up with campus news, UniTalk has got you covered.

+---

 ## Table of Contents
 1. [Features](#features)